sunfounder/euler-kit/docs/source/pyproject/py_light_theremin.rst

 |sch_light_theremin|

-Before starting the project, you need to debug the range of light taken under the current environment by lifting up and down above the photoresistor by hand.
-The LED connected in GP16 is used to indicate the debugging time, and the LED is lit to start debugging and off to end debugging.
+Before starting the project, wave your hand up and down over the photoresistor to calibrate the range of light intensity.
+The LED connected in GP16 is used to indicate the debugging time, and the LED is lit to indicate the start of debugging and off to indicate the end of debugging.

 When GP15 outputs high level, S8050 (NPN transistor) conducts and the passive buzzer starts to sound.

-GP28 reads the value of the photoresistor, when the stronger the light, the smaller the value GP28 gets; and vice versa, the larger.
+When the light is stronger, GP28's value is smaller; vice versa, it is larger when the light is weaker.
-By programming the value of the photoresistor to affect the frequency of the passive buzzer, the Light Theremin is simulated.
+By programming the value of the photoresistor to affect the frequency of the passive buzzer, a photosensitive device can be simulated.

 **Wiring**